 Generally, a principal owes the following duties to the agent:

 Next Article: Duties of an Agent to the Principal Back to: AGENCY LAW

 What is the Duty to Compensate an Agent?

 An agency relationship may be paid or gratuitous.
-The terms of an agency may be laid out in the agency agreement.
 If the agency agreement does not indicate the terms of compensation, the principal is obligated to provide the agent with reasonable compensation.